 Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
+This course may be offered in mixed-mode format.

-COURSE PREREQUISITES / CO-REQUISITES
+COURSE PREREQUISITES/CO-REQUISITES